Notebookcheck

 VIA C3-M

-The VIA C3-M is the mobile x86 CPU with a low power consumption and also a low performance (noticably lower than a similar clocked Pentium M).
-E.g. a Pentium M at 600 MHz is faster than a 1200 MHz C3-M. Later models of the C3 family were improved and similar to the C7 family.
+The VIA C3-M is a mobile x86 CPU with both low power consumption and low performance (noticeably lower than that of a similarly clocked Pentium M).
+For example, a Pentium M at 600 MHz is generally faster than a 1200 MHz C3-M. Later models of the C3 family were improved and made more similar to the C7 family.